chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

     If I were building this data type myself, that’s the declaration I would actually use!

+[^matching]: Two things to note about the example of pattern-matching here:

-[^6]: Note: I’m taking a tiny liberty here with the Grain sample code and acting as if `+` does string concatenation.
+    1. I’m taking a tiny liberty here with the Grain sample code and acting as if `+` does string concatenation.
 It… doesn’t yet.
 But that’s just because Grain is extremely young; at *some* point it’ll have something which does this and nicely!

+    2. Pattern matching functionality is even deeper and richer than I'm showing here.
+Matching can deal with *nested* types, too.
+In this case, I wouldn't actually (necessarily) break out `describe` and `describeColor` this way.
+Instead, I might just use a richer `match` expression:

+        ```grain
+        let describe = (veggie) => match (veggie) {
+          | Squash => "It's a squash"
+          | Cabbage(Red) => "It's a red cabbage"
+          | Cabbage(Green) => "It's a green cabbage"
+          | Broccoli => "It's broccoli"
+        }
+        ```

+        If the type were further nested, we could further drill down in manually like this, “destructuring” the types as deeply as we need.
+This makes it *much* more powerful than a `switch` statement from JS/TS/Java/C^♯^  etc.

 [^7]: Keen-eyed readers who know TypeScript well will likely see a way we could make this *much* safer using union types.
 I chose to leave that aside in *this* post for the sake of relative brevity; I’ll return to it in tomorrow’s post showing two ways I would do this in idiomatic TypeScript.